stefankoegel/moodle-mod_groupdistribution/README.txt

   in the ratings table.
 - You can set a standard maximum size for all groups.
 - You can set a maximum time limit for the distribution algorithm.
-  This feature tries to increase the standard php time limit of 30 seconds.
+  This feature tries to increase the standard PHP time limit of 30 seconds.
-  Depending on your php settings it is possible for this setting to be ignored by php.
-This can be circumvented by changing the time limit directly in the php.ini file.
+  Depending on your PHP settings it is possible for this setting to be ignored by PHP.
+This can be circumvented by changing the time limit directly in the PHP.ini file.

 Algorithm